e-yankovich/WebDevBasics_Course_at_IT_Academy/README.md

 # Web Development Basics — IT Academy

-Tasks from an introductory web development course covering HTML and CSS fundamentals.
+Tasks from an introductory web development course covering HTML and CSS fundamentals at IT Academy (Minsk, Belarus).

 ## Topics covered
 - HTML document structure and semantic markup